bglindner/CEE6720_BIO6720/lab02.md

 # Post script and help

 Many bioinformatic tools make very large objects that are difficult to work with manually.
 If you're new to working with large dataframes outside of Excel, consider how `R` or `python` can assist your workflow.
 For example, we want to strip out the OTUs from our `vsearch` results which weren't detected (or, optionally, which were rare).
-See the following in `pythons` using the `pandas` package to quickly get your `vsearch` results paired down to just the important stuff:
+See the following in `python` using the `pandas` package to quickly get your `vsearch` results paired down to just the important stuff for visualizing it more easily:
 ```
 df = pd.read_csv("all.mothur", sep="\t",index_col=0,header=0) # read in all.mothur, accepting row and column names